 1. Trips that involve one or more overnight stops fall into this category.
 Extended trips may be instructional or supplementary and must be requested well in advance of the planned activity.
 An extended trip request form must be completed and approved at each level: student, principal, executive director, and school board.
 Exceptions to the approval policy may be granted or expedited to accommodate emergencies or contingencies (e.g., tournament competition).

-2. The school board acknowledges and supports the efforts of booster clubs and similar organizations in providing extended trip opportunities for students.
+2. The charter school board acknowledges and supports the efforts of booster clubs and similar organizations in providing extended trip opportunities for students.

 III.
 REGULATIONS